 “My Uncle Max is an artist,” George explained, “There’s a little sketch in their home, my aunt’s face in a hand mirror, purple grapes and fresh flowers.”

 “Well,” George continued, demonstrating with his long hands, “that picture became part of the background in a life-size portrait of this beautiful woman.
-But this time, the mirror was shattered, the flowers were wilted, no grapes, just brown twigs.
+But behind her, her name is Callie, the mirror is shattered, the flowers are wilted, there are no grapes, just brown twigs…

-“And then around it, my uncle painted bursts of color just like those bullets splattered blood on the sand.
+“And bursts of color just like those bullets splattered blood on the sand.

 “They had me carry you.
 Maybe, that’s the only reason I’m here.”

 A new man now approached them.
-In his 30s, Middle Eastern or Egyptian, groomed beard, he felt Campbell’s forehead and pulse.
+In his 30s, Middle Eastern or Egyptian, well-groomed beard, he felt Campbell’s forehead and pulse.

 “Here boy,” he said in accented English, handing George an IV bag and then sticking a needle into Campbell’s arm.
 “Now hold those fluids up.”